oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ### Mitigation
 To address these risk, when multiple first-party applications must be supported, and other methods such as {{OpenID.Native-SSO}} are not applicable, it is RECOMMENDED that a client-side SDK be used to ensure the implementation is consistent across the different applications and to ensure the user experience is identical for all first-party apps.

+## Single Page Applications {#single-page-apps}
+Single Page Applications (SPA) run inside the context of a browser instance.
+Due to the inability to securely attest to the first-partyness of a browser based application, it is NOT RECOMMENDED to use this specification in a browser-based application.

 # IANA Considerations